Cougars look to build on recent success

 As everyone learned last season, the Cougars can never be counted out, and Wagner is hoping for the same mentality this time around.

-“We can’t take anything for granted, and we have to maintain that same tough mindset that’s helped us become successful,” Wagner said.
+“We can’t anything for granted and we have to maintain that same tough mindset that’s helped us become successful,” Wagfner said.
 “Offensively, timing is so key to what we do.
 We’d like to open up the passing game a little and get the ball to Dame vertically down the field.
 He can be a real weapon for us.

 “As always, we’re looking forward to the challenge.”